 The film programme includes films by Ursula Biemann; Wang Bing; Lucien Castaing-Taylor & Véréna Paravel; Vittorio De Seta; Lav Diaz; Jorge Furtado; Inhabitants with Margarida Mendes; Karrabing Film Collective; Colectivo Los Ingrávidos; Sakis Maniatis & Yorgos Tsemberopoulos; Jumana Manna; Angela Melitopoulos & Angela Anderson; Peter Nadin, Natsuko Uchino & Aimée Toledano; Arjuna Neuman & Denise Ferreira da Silva; Artavazd Pelechian; Ben Rivers; Allan Sekula and Noël Burch; Cauleen Smith; Ana Vaz & Tristan Bera; and Saskia Olde Wolbers.

 Condorelli (b.
-1974, UK/PT) is interested in how human action takes place amidst countless structures of support mostly taken for granted, and therefore appearing to be invisible.
+1974, lives and works in London and Lisbon) is interested in how human action takes place amidst countless structures of support mostly taken for granted, and therefore appearing to be invisible.
 By altering existing conditions – like those at Kunsthal Aarhus – her artworks make these support structures visible and invite us to reengage with them.